Get-out-of- debt advice and sales pitches abound.

 Like this one.

-But no one tells you that you need a diagnosis of your financial ills before prescribing the cure.
+But too few get-out-of-debt gurus tell you that you need a diagnosis of your financial ills before prescribing the cure.

 Is the stomach ache indigestion or appendicitis?